Why “Good Content” Doesn’t Turn Into Pipeline

 Ah, yes.
 The final boss of B2B marketing: when content lands, but the deal still doesn’t move.

 So your prospect has read a few pieces, they’re following along, and maybe they even use your phrasing back to you on a call.
 You can tell it’s clicking, at least enough to keep the conversation going.
+But before you can cash in, they start asking what this looks like in practice.
+Not in a challenging way, more like they’re trying to picture it:

 “Do you have an example of this with a team our size?”

 Sometimes they don’t even ask directly.
-There’s a pause, or a “let me take this back,” and you can feel it slow down.
-“Thanks, this is really helpful” … and then a few days of silence.
+There’s a long pause, or a “Let me take this back.”

 And that’s a very different job than just agreeing with a good idea.